 A late paycheck and three days' notice: inside the threat of eviction

-For Jordan Brown, it all started with a late paycheck.
+For Jordan, it all started with a late paycheck.
 In less than a month, he had to leave his apartment to avoid eviction.

 Thousands of people face evictions in Washington state every year.
 Housing advocates say the process happens fast, disproportionately impacts people of color and can land people on the streets.

 State lawmakers want to change eviction laws to help tackle one piece of the homelessness crisis.
 One of their goals is to extend the time tenants like Jordan get to catch up on rent.

 We're not using Jordan's last name to protect his privacy.

 ordan’s rent was due on February 1, and considered late after February 5.